 The next morning we headed back to the University of Coimbra area to see the Biblioteca Joanina, a famous historic library.
-The next visiting time was in one hour, so we spent the time taking more pictures in Pátio das Escolas square and checking out the nearby chapel and palace.
+The next scheduled visiting time was in one hour, so we took pictures in the beautiful Pátio das Escolas square.
+The nearby chapel and palace are also worth visiting.

 Shop Bettina's Look

-My dress is sadly already sold out but I linked some of my favorite turquoise and teal dresses below.
+This dress is already sold out, but I linked some of my favorite turquoise and teal dresses below.